farukozgu/myportfolio-w-react/README.md

 - **Company Details**: Company information dynamically changes when clicked.
 - **Modern Design**: A mobile-first, responsive design built with Tailwind CSS.
 - **Smooth Animations**: Transitions and animations using the Motion library.
+- **Dark & Light Mode**: Toggle between dark and light modes for a personalized experience.
+- **Project Slider**: Showcase your projects with a smooth, mouse-controlled slider that can be scrolled horizontally.

 ## 🚀 Live Demo